 Rapidly increasing amounts of data can power extraordinary progress, but can also be a source of considerable harm if misdirected.
 I create tools that help society proactively direct data flows: which flows should we amplify vs. restrict to attain data’s benefits while mitigating harms?
 My work facilitates reasoning around this question in the context of data analysis.
 Specifically, I design and evaluate interactive interfaces and other abstractions that make differential privacy usable.
 These tools support people across the data ecosystem—data curators, analysts, and subjects—in weighing value-laden, probabilistic tradeoffs to decide how much “privacy loss” about an individual is appropriate during an analysis.

-priyankan [at] u.northwestern.edu
+priyankan [at] g.harvard.edu

 @priyakalot